AppGharage/Curriculum/docs/core/README.md

 projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:

 ::: warning IMPORTANT
 Don’t let the curriculum scare you.
 You by no means need to understand everything on this curriculum to become a great Web developer.
-Instead, use these as a starting point to help guide your learning as you go.
+Instead, use this as a guide.

 Understanding these tools and knowing when to use them is very key to your growth as a Developer.

 It's advisable to practice what you learn by building mini projects.
 It doesn't have to be something a lot of people will use.
-At this stage, you should focus on building your portfolio.
 :::

 ---